-The group has two overarching purposes: 1) provide analytical support to 2020 HMC Bond Program and the Bond Program Oversight Committee, serving as subject matter experts as appropriate; and 2) ensure that the needs, priorities, and perspectives of the respective organizations are included in all aspects of the bond planning work.
-The group meets regularly to share data, conduct analyses, develop, and review materials.
-In addition to this standing work group, subject matter specific work groups are utilized to provide deeper analyses for certain topics such as parking, or land use issues.
+The staff work group (work group) has grown since the first months after passage of Proposition 1 and is currently comprised of organizational representatives with additional staff from King County, Harborview, UW Medicine, and subject matter experts as needed.
+The purpose of the group is two-fold: 1) provide analytical support to 2020 HMC Bond Program and the Bond Program Oversight Committee, serving as subject matter experts as appropriate; and 2) ensure that the needs, priorities, and perspectives of the respective organizations are included in all aspects of the bond planning work.
+The group, or subsections of it, meet regularly to share data, conduct analyses, and develop and review materials.
+In addition to this work group, subject matter specific work groups are utilized to provide deeper analyses for certain topics such as parking or land use issues.